What Is a Sublimation Paper & How To Use It Correctly?

 1. Can I use sublimation paper for the inkjet printer?

-No, you can’t use sublimation paper with all inkjet printers because they aren’t made for this purpose.
-But if you have an inkjet printer of Epson or Sawgrass, then you can convert it for the sublimation and use sublimation paper or even sublimation dye with them.
+You can’t use it with all inkjet printers because they aren’t made for this purpose.
+But if you have an inkjet printer like Epson, that can be converted, then you can convert it to a sublimation printer and use sublimation paper or even sublimation dye with it.

 2. Can you use regular ink on sublimation paper?

-No, you can’t use regular ink on sublimation paper for sublimation purposes.
+You can’t use regular ink on it for sublimation purposes.
 However, if your purpose is to use the extra sublimation papers that you have in the home, then yes, you can use regular ink on it and print images.
-But remember, the paper can’t be used for sublimation and under a heat press machine.
+But remember, it can’t be used for sublimation.

 3. Can I use copy paper for sublimation?

 Yes, you can use copy paper for sublimation, but not all types of copy paper.
-Check the information behind the copy paper package; if it’s written that the papers can withstand laser printers, then they can be used for sublimation.
+Check the information behind the copy paper package; if it’s written that the papers can withstand high temperatures, then they can be used for sublimation.
 But remember, you won’t get high-quality results with them.

 4. How many times can you use a single sublimation paper?